balakarthikeyan/notes/questions/laravel.md

 php artisan make:migration create_users_table
 ```

-### Q38.
-What is composer ?
-Composer is a tool for managing dependency in PHP.
-It allows you to declare the libraries on which your project depends on and will manage (install/update) them for you.
-Laravel utilizes Composer to manage its dependencies.

 ### Q39.
 What are Laravel Contract's ?
 Laravel's Contracts are nothing but a set of interfaces that define the core services provided by the Laravel framework.
-Read more about laravel Contract's

 ### Q40.
 Explain Facades in Laravel ?
-Laravel Facades provides a static like an interface to classes that are available in the application's service container.
-Laravel self-ships with many facades which provide access to almost all features of Laravel 's.
-Laravel facades serve as “static proxies” to underlying classes in the service container and provide benefits of a terse, expressive syntax while maintaining more testability and flexibility than traditional static methods of classes.
-All of Laravel's facades are defined in the Illuminate\Support\Facades namespace.
+Laravel Facades provides a static like an interface to classes that are available in the application's service '.
+Laravel self-ships with many facades which provide access to almost all features of Laravel's.
+Laravel facades serve as "static proxies" to underlying classes in the service ' and provide benefits of a terse, expressive syntax while maintaining more testability and flexibility than traditional static methods of classes.
+All of Laravel's facades are defined in the `Illuminate\Support\Facades` namespace.
 You can easily access a facade like so:
 ```php
 use Illuminate\Support\Facades\Cache;